kubernetes/website/docs/tasks/administer-cluster/configure-pod-disruption-budget.md

 * `minAvailable` which is a description of the number of pods from that set that must still be available after the eviction, i.e. even in the absence of the evicted pod. `minAvailable` can be either an absolute number or a percentage.
-* If you are using Kubernetes v1.7 or higher, `maxUnavailable` which is a description of the number of pods from that set that can be unavailable after the eviction. `maxUnavailable` can also be either an absolute number or a percentage.
+* `maxUnavailable` (available in Kubernetes 1.7 and higher) which is a description of the number of pods from that set that can be unavailable after the eviction.
+It can also be either an absolute number or a percentage.

 You can specify only one of `maxUnavailable` and `minAvailable` in a single Pod Disruption Budget.

 So for example, a `minAvailable` of 100% means no voluntary evictions from the set are permitted.
 Correspondingly, a `maxUnavailable` of 0% means the same.
 In typical usage, a single budget would be used for a collection of pods managed by a controller—for example, the pods in a single ReplicaSet or StatefulSet.

 Note that a disruption budget does not truly guarantee that the specified number/percentage of pods will always be up.
 For example, a node that hosts a